CHANNILLO

 Behemoth rolled his eyes.
 “Yeah, I heard about that one.
 Let me ask you something, does anyone among your father’s old comrades bother to stop and think why would he pass around the one thing he fought for so easily like it was some cheap drink?
 Especially if it was so powerful, it had to be locked up in the deepest part of Heaven?”

-Belphegor nearly opened his mouth, but immediately clamped up as he realized he didn’t have a good enough answer.
+Belphegor opened his mouth but quickly closed it, realizing he didn’t have a good enough answer.

 “Realize it now, huh?”
 Behemoth commented.
 “Like you, no one among your father’s cohorts bothers to think a little because a sense of false victory blinded them that they couldn’t see the truth, and this is a secret your father would destroy to keep.”

-Cold began creeping up Belphegor’s spine, and his hands slightly trembled as a thought came to him, and a terrible suspicion grew.
-“Tell me, Behemoth,” he whispered, rage shook his voice.
+Cold crept up Belphegor’s spine, and his hands trembled as a terrible suspicion took hold.
+“Tell me, Behemoth,” he whispered, his voice shaking with rage.
 “Are you saying what I think you’re saying?”

 Not long after, Behemoth vanished without even a goodbye, but the pair remained.
 “You’d better begin your preparations, Highness,” Ravendy said.